diana-bakina/labial-front-vowels-l1-l2/README.md

 ## Tools

 - Praat for acoustic analysis
+- R (ggplot2, dplyr, ggforce) for visualization and statistical summaries
-- Python/R (planned) for data processing and visualization
+- Python (planned) for data processing

 ## License